23ksw10/Prgogrammers/README.md

-#This repository is consisted of LeetCode solutions I solved.
+#This repository is consisted of Prgogrammers solutions I solved.